What to See in Summer

 (Jun, Jul, Aug)

 Summer at the California coast is perfect for family escapes and couple get-away weekends.

 Staff favorites for Summer nature viewing in the California Central Coast.

 Summer bird highlights

-Look for huge numbers of Sooty Shearwaters to visit in the summer.
+Look for huge numbers of sooty shearwaters during the summer months.
 Want to see a condor?
-Drive Hwy 1 along the Big Sur coast, from Bixby Bridge to Lucia.
-Some places where Condors are regularly sighted include the beaches below Grimes Pt and Big Sur Scenic Overlook (about 2.6 miles south of Nepenthe Restaurant), where Condors join Turkey Vultures in feeding on dead marine mammals that wash ashore.
-You may also see Condors soaring above ridges on the inland side of Hwy 1, especially at mid-day on a sunny day.
+Drive Highway 1 along the Big Sur coast, from Bixby Bridge to Lucia.
+Condors are regularly sighted at the beaches below Grimes Point and the Big Sur Scenic Overlook (about 2.6 miles south of Nepenthe Restaurant), where condors join turkey vultures in feeding on dead marine mammals that wash ashore.
+You may also see condors soaring above ridges on the inland side of Highway 1, especially at mid-day on a sunny day.